 Parrots can hurt themselves during night frights, so problems can’t be left unresolved.
 Instead, you should remove whatever factors are leading to panic.

 Anything from the lights of passing cars to the sound of a vacuum cleaner can scare a parrot.
-If it’s sleeping while it hears a frightening sound, this may lead to a night fright.
+If it’s sleeping when it hears a frightening sound, this may lead to a night fright.

 Unihemispheric sleep allows parrots to monitor their environment and detect predators, even while resting.
 You can usually tell when a parrot is in unihemispheric sleep because it’ll sleep with one eye open.